 Today’s treatment programs provide great hope if you suffer both addiction and mental illness.
 Through the right therapies and rehab, you can live a life with freedom from addiction and symptoms of your mental illness.

 Your treatment in rehab begins with thorough mental and physical health screenings.
 From these addiction assessments, addiction professionals develop your individual treatment plan.
 That plan outlines your treatment and sets goals for your recovery.

 Santé Center for Healing in Argyle, Texas, provides treatment for co-occurring conditions of addiction and mental illness.
 Our professionals will set you up for long-term recovery, not a quick fix.
 This means you gain long-term freedom from both mental illness and addiction by engaging in your treatment.

 Our alcohol and drug rehab in Texas offers multiple levels of care, including:

 - Alumni Programs

-If you or someone you love are ready for lasting sobriety and mental wellness, call Santé Center for Healing at 866-238-3154.
+If you or someone you love are ready for lasting sobriety and mental wellness, it’s time to seek help from one of the best long term mental health facilities in Texas.
+Call Santé Center for Healing today at 866-238-3154.